rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Create Investigation

-Allows to create investigation manually
+This action is used to allows to create investigation manually

 ##### Input